Copyright © Viscount Dunluce

 3a Lady Christina Alice MCDONNELL, born 18 September 1938, educated at Slade School of Art (Diploma Fine Art), married 23 January 1963 Joseph Andrew Christopher HOARE (died 5 January 2002), only son of Sir Reginald Hervey HOARE, KCMG (see BRISTOL, M, and PORTLAND, E), of Pine Crest, Hawley, Camberley, Surrey and 80 Harley House, Marylebone Road, London NW1, and died 12 July 1991 (buried at Glenarm), having had issue,

 1b •Jane Alice Patience HOARE, born 23 December 1963, married 15 December 1990 •Patrick William Cromeck WARRINGTON, and has issue (two sons and two daughters).

 2b •Charles William Reginald HOARE, born 23 June 1966 (see HOARE, Bt, of Barn Elms).

 3b •Lucy Mary Christina HOARE, born 24 October 1968, married 25 May 2002 •Mark Alexander Roe LUMSDEN-COOK (born 28 October 1961), son of Anthony James LUMSDEN-COOK, and has issue.

-4a +Hon Hector John MCDONNELL (The Hon Hector McDonnell, The Old Rectory, Glenarm, Ballymena, County Antrim BT44 0DS), ARUA, recipient of the Darmstädter Kunstpreis 1979, exhibited at London, Paris, Madrid, Darmstadt, Stuttgart, Hong Kong and New York, painter and author of Wild Geese of the Antrim MacDonnells 1997, born 1 March 1947, educated at Eton College, and Christ Church Oxford (MA), married first 15 February 1969 (divorced 1974) •Catherine Elizabeth CHAPMAN, younger daughter of Ronald Charles CHAPMAN, DFC, of Buttermilk Hall, Brill, Buckinghamshire, and has issue,
+4a +Hon Hector John MCDONNELL (The Hon Hector McDonnell, The Old Rectory, Glenarm, Ballymena, County Antrim BT44 0DS), ARUA, recipient of the Darmstädter Kunstpreis 1979, exhibited at London, Paris, Madrid, Darmstadt, Stuttgart, Hong Kong and New York, painter and author of Wild Geese of the Antrim MacDonnells 1997, Ireland’s Other History 2009 et al, born 1 March 1947, educated at Eton College, and Christ Church Oxford (MA), married first at Oxford 15 February 1969 (divorced 1974) •Catherine Elizabeth CHAPMAN (born at Oxford 1948), younger daughter of Ronald Charles CHAPMAN, DFC, of Buttermilk Hall, Brill, Buckinghamshire and his wife Theresa WATKIN, and has issue,

-1b •Hannah Margaretta MCDONNELL, born 1 February 1971, married •Derrick MCCLEAN, and has issue,
+1b •Hannah Margaretta MCDONNELL (Ms Hannah McDonnell, 4 Kingscourt Lane, Stroud, Gloucestershire, GL5 3QP), born at London 1 February 1971, married at Arganil, Portugal 2010 •Derrick MCCLEAN (born at London 1965), and has issue,

-4a (continued) +Hon Hector John MCDONNELL, married second 2000 •Wendy Reeve LINDBERGH (The Hon Mrs McDonnell, c/o Theo Ganz Studio, 149 Main Street, Beacon, NY 12508, USA) (born 23 September 1956), daughter of Lieutenant Jon Morrow LINDBERGH, USN and his first wife Barbara ROBBINS, and has further issue,
+4a (continued) +Hon Hector John MCDONNELL, married second at Ballymena 5 October 2011 •Wendy Reeve LINDBERGH (born at Coronado, California, USA 23 September 1956), daughter of Lieutenant Jon Morrow LINDBERGH, USN and his first wife Barbara ROBBINS, and has further issue,

 3b •Rose Natalie Ragnahildis Lindbergh MCDONNELL, born at Garrison, New York, USA 20 August 2000.